Mounirbendaia/HealthCouncil/README.md

 <br>
 ### d) Objective of the proposed mobile application.<br>
 Our app aims to help individuals with mental health issues by increasing their awareness and providing them with meditations to help them overcome this problem.
+The main significance of the project is to develop a platform that can help individuals with their mental health.
+The app will monitor and sharing in illness and wellness by an individual in a secure and confidential environment.
 	<br>
 ### e) Features and functionalities of the proposed mobile application.<br>
 The platform will consist of a Homepage, Logging page.
 Information and Tips page that gives you various advice on how to reduce the issue.
 The meditation contains practical advice on how to replace sadness with a pragmatic and ultimately satisfying outlook on life.